-ZTHEAP - [integer; default: none] The value field of this keyword shall contain an integer that gives the value of the THEAP keyword if present in the original uncompressed FITS table header.

-ZHECKSUM - [string; default: none] The value field of this keyword shall contain a character string that gives the value of the CHECKSUM keyword (see Sect.
+- ZTHEAP [integer; default: none] The value field of this keyword shall contain an integer that gives the value of the THEAP keyword if present in the original uncompressed FITS table header. - ZHECKSUM [string; default: none] The value field of this keyword shall contain a character string that gives the value of the CHECKSUM keyword (see Sect.
+4.4.2.7) in the original uncompressed FITS HDU. - ZDATASUM [string; default: none] The value field of this keyword shall contain a character string that gives the value of the DATASUM keyword (see Sect.
 4.4.2.7) in the original uncompressed FITS HDU.

-ZDATASUM - [string; default: none] The value field of this keyword shall contain a character that gives the value of the DATASUM keyword (see Sect.
-4.4.2.7) in the original uncompressed FITS HDU.

 10.3.5.
-Supported Compression Algorithms for Tables
+Supported compression algorithms for tables

-The permitted algorithms for compressing BINTABLE columns are RICE_1, GZIP_1, and GZIP_2 (plus NOCOMPRESS), which are lossless and are described in Sect.
+The permitted algorithms for compressing BINTABLE columns are 'RICE_1', 'GZIP_1', and 'GZIP_2' (plus 'NOCOMPRESS'), which are lossless and are described in Sect.
 10.4.
 Lossy compression could be allowed in the future once a process is defined to preserve the details of the compression.

 10.3.6.
-Compressing Variable-Length Array Columns
+Compressing variable-length array columns

-Compression of BINTABLE tiles that contain variable-length array (VLA) columns requires special consideration because the array values in these columns are not stored directly in the table, but are instead stored in a data heap which follows the main table (see Sect.
+Compression of BINTABLE tiles that contain variable-length array (VLA) columns requires special consideration because the array values in these columns are not stored directly in the table, but are instead stored in a data heap, which follows the main table (see Sect.
 7.3.5).
-The VLA column in the original, uncompressed table only contains descriptors, which are composed of two integers that give the size and location of the arrays in the heap.
-When uncompressing, these descriptor values will be needed to write the uncompressed VLAs back into the same location in the heap as in the original uncompressed table.
+The VLA column in the original, uncompressed table only contains descriptors, which comprise two integers that give the size and location of the arrays in the heap.
+When decompressing, these descriptor values will be needed to write the decompressed VLAs back into the same location in the heap as in the original uncompressed table.
 Thus, the following process must be followed, in order, when compressing a VLA column within a tile.
 Refer to Pence et al. (2013) for additional details.

-- 1. For each VLA in the column: - Read the array from the input table and compress it using the algorithm specified by ZCTYP for this VLA column. - Write the resulting bytestream to the heap of the compressed table. - Store (or append) the descriptors to the compressed bytestream (which must be 64-bit Q-type) in a temporary array. - 2.
+- 1. For each VLA in the column: - read the array from the input table, and compress it using the algorithm specified by ZCTYP for this VLA column; - write the resulting byte stream to the heap of the compressed table; and - store (or append) the descriptors to the compressed byte stream (which must be 64-bit Q-type) in a temporary array. - 2.
 Append the VLA descriptors from the uncompressed table (which may be either Q-type or P-type) to the temporary array of VLA descriptors for the compressed table. - 3.
-Compress the combined array of descriptors using GZIP_1, and write that byte stream into the corresponding VLA column in the output table, so that the compressed array is appended to the heap.
+Compress the combined array of descriptors using 'GZIP_1', and write that byte stream into the corresponding VLA column in the output table, so that the compressed array is appended to the heap.

-When uncompressing a VLA column, two stages of uncompression must be performed in order:
+When decompressing a VLA column, two stages of decompression must be performed in order.

-- 1. Uncompress the combined array of descriptors using the gzip algorithm. - 2.
-For each descriptor to a compressed array: - Read the compressed VLA from the compressed table and uncompress it using the algorithm specified by ZCTYP for this VLA column. - Write it to the correct location in the uncompressed table.
+- 1. Decompress the combined array of descriptors using the Gzip algorithm. - 2.
+For each descriptor to a compressed array: - read the compressed VLA from the compressed table, and decompress it using the algorithm specified by ZCTYP for this VLA column; and - write it to the correct location in the decompressed table.

 10.4.
-Compression Algorithms
+Compression algorithms